IIIT-Delhi/IIIT-Delhi/README.md

 ---

 By joining, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md) of the organization.

+---

+## Our Commitment

+We are committed to introducing, enhancing, and revitalizing the OSS (open source) culture at IIIT Delhi.
+As part of this commitment, we offer:

+- **Credits**
+- **Honorarium**
+- **Certificates**
+- **Swags/Merchandise**

+If you have an idea or project that you believe will benefit the institute, we are more than happy to arrange a meeting to discuss it further.

 Thank you for your interest in joining IIIT-Delhi!